Algorius Net Viewer Manual | Network Maps

 To make a child map, that was downloaded from a server, as a root map, drag it to the desired server in the map tree.
 Only Super-Administrators are authorized to perform such actions.

 To make a local child map as a root map, drag it to Local in the map tree.

 To view a necessary network map, you can click on its tab, or select it from the main window Map menu, or double-click it in map tree, or select in map tree and press Enter.
 You can use search function to go to a map by its name.

 To return to the previous map, select View→Previous Map from the main window menu or press Alt+Left.
 To go back, select View→Next Map in the main window menu or press Alt+Right.

 A network map may also contain a link to another map.
 In this case it is possible to follow the link by double-clicking it.

 You can switch to next/previous map tab by pressing Ctrl+Tab / Ctrl+Shift+Tab key combinations respectively.

-You can also quickly switch between map tabs by pressing Ctrl+<tab number>.
+You can also quickly switch between tabs by pressing Ctrl+<tab number>.

-To move to the center of a network map, press the Move to center button, which is located on the scale panel of the status bar.
+To move to the center of a network map, press the Center Map button, which is located on the scale panel of the status bar.

 You can move a network map around by holding down the right or the middle mouse button or by using the arrow keys while holding down the Ctrl key.